Judekiing/BMR_Calculator/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.

-## Starting legool

-Legool runs on php 7.4, to initialize the leggol app, First thing first, clone your Laravel project from git then put it into your local server.
-Make sure your local server is running.
-Open your project in terminal then

-1. Install php 7.3
-2. Install composer
-3. run command
-   "composer install --no-plugins"
-   "set up .env "
-   "set up database
-   "php artisan key:generate"
-   "php artisan serve"

 First thing first, clone your Laravel project from git then put it into your local server.
 Make sure your local server is running.
 Open your project in terminal then run composer install command.